mithro/HDMI2USB-litex-firmware/getting-started.md

   cd Xilinx_ISE_DS_Lin_14.7_1015_1
   sudo ./xsetup
   ```
-  **NOTE: We are aware that Xilix has End-of-Lifed ISE Design Suite, and they change their download page from time to time.
+  **NOTE: We are aware that Xilinx has End-of-Lifed ISE Design Suite, and they change their download page from time to time.
 Submit a bug report if there is no product by this name on the given page.**

   * Register with Xilinx (free) and get a (free) "ISE WebPACK License" from [http://www.xilinx.com/getlicense]

   Your license, once generated, will be emailed to you.
 It can also be
 recovered as follows.
 Go to [http://www.xilinx.com/getlicense].
 Log in if
 required.
 Confirm your profile details.
 Upon submission you should end up